-This session will dive deep into how Indigo’s biologicals are boosting crops to start strong, stay strong, and end stronger.
+This session dives deep into how Indigo’s biologicals are boosting crops to start strong, stay strong, and end stronger.
 Hear from biotrinsic® product marketing director Jim Cink, PhD, on how these products bring stability throughout the growing cycle.
 Indigo agronomist P.R.
-Morris will share his experiences with farmers in the southwest U.S, and Allan Green, Senior Product Development and Enablement Manager at Indigo, will report on field trial results under real world conditions.
+Morris shares his experiences with farmers in the southwest U.S, and Allan Green, Senior Product Development and Enablement Manager at Indigo, reports on field trial results under real world conditions.

 - A digital demo of how our variety of biological seed treatments for corn are outperforming expectations to help crops power through various conditions - including drought, nutrient deficiency, and seedling diseases.
 We’ll have a special feature on biotrinsic(R) W12, biotrinsic(R) M33+M34, and new biofungicide biotrinsic(R) X19